Related links

 You must pass a hazard perception test before you can apply for your provisional licence.

-Tests can be taken at any Service SA customer service centre, except Regency Park and Mile End.
+- Tests can be taken at any Service SA centre except Regency Park and Mile End.

 - learner's permit